What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 Three quick wins, in order of effort.

 Today (zero cost): Write down the names of your three best hourly employees.
-The ones whose absence would hurt.
-Schedule a fifteen-minute conversation with each of them this week.
-Ask them what would make them leave.
-Listen.
-Do not try to fix it on the spot.
-Just listen.
-Most operators have never done this and would be shocked at the answers.
+The ones whose absence would actually hurt.
+Schedule a fifteen-minute conversation with each of them this week and ask what would make them leave.
+Then listen.
+Don’t fix it on the spot, don’t get defensive, just listen.
+Most operators have never once done this, and the answers would knock them over.

-This week (low cost): Pull your last six exit interviews if you have them.
-If you don’t have them, pull your last six employee terminations or quits and write down what the real reason was based on your own knowledge.
+This week (low cost): Pull your last six exit interviews.
+No exit interviews?
+Pull your last six quits and terminations and write down the real reason from what you already know.
 Look for the pattern.
-The pattern is almost always one of three things: schedule, manager, pay.
-Pick the one that shows up most often and fix it structurally.
+It’s almost always schedule, manager, or pay.
+Pick the one that shows up most and fix it structurally, not with a one-off bonus.

 This month (higher cost, higher return): Calculate your real turnover cost.
-The turnover cost calculator on this site asks for your team size, your annual turnover rate, and the components of replacement cost specific to your operation.
-It returns the annual dollar figure.
-That number is almost always larger than operators expect.
-Use it to justify whatever the structural fix is going to cost.
+The turnover cost calculator on this site takes your team size, your annual turnover rate, and the replacement-cost pieces specific to your operation, and hands you the annual dollar figure.
+It’s almost always bigger than you think.
+Use that number to justify whatever the structural fix costs, because the fix is cheaper than the bleed every single time.

 Quick reference #